 Starting the Program - Prerequisite Degree and Courses: Applicants must have a bachelor's degree in a life science (e.g., biology, nutrition or dietetics, nursing, health, exercise physiology) or physical science (e.g., chemistry, biochemistry).
 In addition, all prospective students must have completed all the prerequisite courses, with a "C" or better, prior to acceptance into this program.
-Prerequisite courses for this master's degree include undergraduate (or graduate) courses in each of the following: biology, physiology (or anatomy and physiology), biochemistry, and 200-level basic nutrition.
+Applicants must have completed an Accreditation Council of Education for Nutrition and Dietetics (ACEND) accredited Didactic Program in Dietetics (DPD) prior to starting the combined master degree dietetic internship program.
+Applicants must submit a Didactic Program in Dietetics (DPD) Verification Statement or DPD Declaration of Intent.
+All applicants must have earned a grade of "C" or better in prerequisite coursework.
+Prerequisite courses for this master's degree include undergraduate (or graduate) courses in each of the following: biology, physiology (or anatomy and physiology), biochemistry (or nutrient metabolism), and medical nutrition therapy.
 Recommended is a basic course in research principles.
 Prerequisite courses may be taken at Benedictine University.
 Applicants should have a minimum 3.000/4.000 cumulative GPA and minimum score of 30th percentile in each of the three areas of the GRE: verbal, quantitative and analytical.
-Entry into the Dietetic Internship concentration is by separate application (in addition to the M.S. in Nutrition and Wellness program application) and matching.
-Applicants must have a minimum score of 30th percentile in each of the three areas of the GRE: verbal, quantitative and analytical.
-In addition, applicants should have a Didactic Program in Dietetics (DPD) Verification Statement, and minimum of 3.200/4.000 DPD GPA and minimum of 3.000/4.000 cumulative GPA.
-Benedictine University students applying for pre-match should have a cumulative GPA of at least 3.200 and DPD GPA of 3.400 or greater.
-Refer to the M.S. in Nutrition and Wellness Guide for more information.
-Concentrations Dietetic Internship (26):
+Unless applying for pre-match students should submit their application to the Dietetic Internship program, along with all requirements including references, using DICAS and D&D Digital Systems.
+Applicants should have a minimum of 3.200/4.000 DPD GPA and minimum of 3.000/4.000 cumulative GPA.
+Refer to the Program Guide for more information.